Cardano wants to be hacked

 Before the upcoming release of smart contracts, the Cardano Foundation set up a bug bounty program with Hackerone.
 This is supposed to detect potential network vulnerabilities.

 White hat hackers are called upon to attack the Cardano chain.
-Those who find weak points are rewarded.
+Those who find weak points will be rewarded.
 In the Cardano reward program, the bounties are divided into four levels, which are measured according to the respective degrees of severity, namely low, medium, high and critical.

 Searched for errors in node and wallet